-- After risotto has cooked, stir in blanched asparagus, sautéed mushrooms, baby spinach, peas, or any of your favorite vegetables.
+- Embellish with vegetables.
+After risotto has cooked, stir in blanched asparagus, sautéed mushrooms, baby spinach, peas, or any of your favorite vegetables.
 Roasted vegetables are great, too.
 Try roasted broccoli, roasted asparagus, roasted mushrooms, or roasted sugar snap peas.

-- Top the risotto with grilled or sautéed shrimp, scallops, chicken, salmon, beef, etc.
+- Make it a main course entrée.
+Top the risotto with grilled or sautéed shrimp, scallops, chicken, salmon, beef, etc.

-- Try this traditional saffron flavored risotto Milanese by Anne Burrell.
+- Traditional risotto recipe: Try this traditional saffron flavored risotto Milanese by Anne Burrell.

 What goes well with Risotto?

 Risotto is best served immediately.
 The rice continues to absorb the liquid as the risotto cools making the risotto drier and not as creamy.

 Refrigerate: If you do have leftover risotto, put it into an airtight container and refrigerate for three to five days.
 Risotto doesn’t freeze well.